Please see below for details about judicial scholarships.

 Please note the following details regarding CWLS recertification: Recertification is required every five years.
 The recertification process is identical to the initial application process, minus the writing sample and exam.
 Texas attorneys and judges who are re-certified by September 30, 2019, are eligible to be reimbursed 60% of their recertification fee.

 The NACC Red Book Online Training Course is designed to cover the fundamentals of NACC’s legal treatise, Child Welfare Law and Practice, 3rd Edition (aka the Red Book) in a convenient and accessible format.
 This course will assist with preparations for those seeking certification as a Child Welfare Law Specialist (CWLS) as well as provide a useful and practical child welfare law course covering material relevant to child, parent, and agency attorneys as well as judicial officers.
 More information on the course is available on the NACC website.

 Dates and Locations:

-The Commission is currently offering a limited number of registration scholarships for the third round of the NACC Red Book Online Training Course, which will be delivered live between September 18, 2019 and December 4, 2019.
+The third round of the NACC Red Book Online Training Course will be delivered live between September 18, 2019 and December 4, 2019.
 The course will consist of seven, 60-to-90-minute webinars, and each session is delivered with opportunities for questions and interaction and is also recorded and available on-demand for viewing at the participant’s convenience throughout the course.